How to integrate GTmetrix MCP with Pydantic AI

 Introduction

 This guide walks you through connecting GTmetrix to Pydantic AI using the Composio tool router.
-By the end, you'll have a working GTmetrix agent that can run a performance test on my homepage, check latest gtmetrix report for example.com, list top optimization recommendations for my site through natural language commands.
+By the end, you'll have a working GTmetrix agent that can run a performance test on your homepage, check latest gtmetrix report for example.com, list top optimization recommendations for your site through natural language commands.

 This guide will help you understand how to give your Pydantic AI agent real control over a GTmetrix account through Composio's GTmetrix MCP server.